Frequently Asked Questions

 One cannot say what the best paper-based voting system is.
 It depends on what the election scheme looks like, the budget, the democratic culture, and how different threats are ranked.
 This applies to electronic voting systems as well.

-However, for specific components or modules such as our products the question is meaningful.
-We are not aware of any products with the same purposes that are comparable with our products.
+However, for specific components or modules such as our softwares the question is meaningful.
+We are not aware of any software with the same purposes that are comparable with ours.

 All vendors and researchers claim that their solutions are secure, but unfortunately this is not necessarily true and some people claiming to be experts are not.